The Clinician’s Guide to Full Arch Restoration

 Other factors include the specific materials used for both the implants and the final restoration, as well as the overall complexity of the surgery.
 Your practice’s geographic location will also play a role in pricing.
 Furthermore, many patients require preparatory procedures before implant placement, which can add to the total investment.
 These might include tooth extractions or bone grafting to ensure there is adequate bone volume to support the implants.

-Your Recovery Timeline and Aftercare Plan
+Your Recovery Timeline and Essential Aftercare Tips

 Helping patients understand the recovery timeline is just as important as discussing the cost.
 The entire full arch reconstruction process typically takes between six and twelve months to complete.
 This journey includes the initial consultation and planning, the surgical placement of the implants, a healing period for osseointegration to occur, and finally, the attachment of the permanent prosthesis.
 During the healing phase, patients will wear a temporary restoration, allowing them to eat and smile with confidence.